The 2022 U.S. National Youth Tobacco Survey found:

 • Approximately 85% of the students surveyed used flavored e-cigarettes.

-With the use of new technology increasing, the number of adolescents and young adults addicted to nicotine is becoming easier.
+Technology makes nicotine addiction among adolescents and young adults easier than ever.
 These products are not only addictive, but they also allow a large number of harmful chemicals to enter the body.
-E-Cigarettes are affecting the body.
-However, many do not realize they are also affecting the education of many students.
-Students are getting suspended from school at alarming rates because they are getting caught using e-cigarette devices.
+E-Cigarettes affect the body; however, many do not realize they also affect many students’ education.
+At alarming rates, students are suspended from school because they get caught using e-cigarette devices.

-Unfortunately, there is not a lot of information available to parents and schools about e-cigarettes.
-The mission of VapeEducate.com is to provide schools, administrators, parents, and concerned community groups with an additional tool to aid in the vape education of young adults.
-Education is what can bring change in order to allow our children to grow up as healthy adults.
+Parents and schools need more information about e-cigarettes and other vaping devices.
+The mission of VapeEducate is to provide schools, administrators, parents, and concerned community groups with an additional tool to aid in the vape education of children and young adults.
+Education can bring the change necessary to allow our children to grow up as healthy adults.

-VapeEducate is an online course originally designed to be completed by middle and high school students.
-However, it most certainly can be beneficial to anyone interested in learning more about e-cigarettes, vaping and Juuling.
-It can also be used as an educational program for teachers, parents, and other community members.
-The program is designed to be used as a tool which provides supplemental material to educate students about vaping.
+VapeEducate is a program initially designed to be completed by middle and high school students.
+However, it can benefit anyone interested in learning more about e-cigarettes, vaping, and Juuling.
+It can also be an educational program for teachers, parents, and other community members.
+The program is designed to be a tool that provides supplemental material to educate students about vaping.